 By working on different audiovisual domains, we were able to reach coherence in all formats

 Based on the poster, we created an animated teaser.
-Simple yet strong visual elements and effective sound design, resulted in a purified train ride.
+With very few visual elements, and in-house sound design, we came up with a purified train ride.

-This teaser served multiple formats.
-Ranging from different social media and television, to adjusted versions for digital billboards in Belgium’s biggest train stations.
+We created multiple formats to serve different social media, but also adjusted versions to show on digital billboards in Belgium’s biggest train stations.

-Together with EUROPALIA’s team we were able to use video in an early stage of the festival, capturing the attention of an audience upfront.
+Together with EUROPALIA’s team we were able to use video in an early stage of the festival.
+Instead of only using it in a retrospective way, like it was the case before, we could capture the attention of an audience upfront.

-We did this by creating several artist portraits, among them Rinus Van de Velde, Germaine Kruip, Nayel Zeaiter and Farida Amadou.
+We did this by creating several artist portraits, among them Rinus Van de Velde, Germaine Kruip and Farida Amadou.

-While producing the portraits, a lot of attention was placed on the objective of the videos.
-Keeping an eye on different dimensions and timings to suit the distribution for the different platforms.
+While producing the portraits, a strong attention was put on the purpose of the video.
+Keeping an eye on different dimensions and timings to suit the distribution for different platforms.